zhy0216/cryptbak/README.md

 - Securely encrypt your backup files
 - Incremental backups (only encrypt new or modified files)
+- Content-based deduplication (identical files are backed up only once)
 - Secure password-derived keys
 - Decrypt and restore functionality
 - Support for empty directories and complex directory structures